 None of the operational activities are expected to generate serious noise impacts as the majority of the processes are passive.
 The operational activities of the proposed facility will be the same as the existing facility.
 The existing facility will no longer be operational.
-Thus here
+Thus here is definitely expected to be NO ADDITIONAL IMPACT to the ambient noise as a result of closure activities.

-10.4.10 Social Impact
+11.4.10 Social Impact